 All percussionists entering 7th grade through university are welcome to participate in this five-day sleep away camp.
 Participants live on campus and can request a roommate they know.
 Ensembles, classes and specialized clinics and concerts are all part of the experience.
 Parents are invited on the final day of camp to join the students for a picnic dinner and concert featuring the various ensembles from the week.
 Learn more about the percussion faculty and experts involved and register your child online.

 All middle school and high school band, orchestra and choir students are invited to this exciting music camp experience.
 Students can choose to attend as day-campers or stay in the Washburn residence halls.
 Some scholarships are available.
 All students will rehearse and perform during this five-day camp.
 Washburn music faculty and respected guest instructors will lead the camp.
-All participants can audition for a music camp Honor Ensemble in their area of interest: Brass, percussion, string, woodwind and vocal.
+All participants can audition for a music camp Honor Ensemble in their area of interest: Brass, percussion, string, and woodwind.
 Students will be grouped in large ensembles by their grade in school and experience.